modular analog synthesizer for electronic music

 Panel Graphics

-Panel graphics are silkscreen printed using white enamel ink.
+Panel graphics are UV-printed using white ink.

 Power Supplies

 We use linear power supplies to reduce noise.
 They're heavier and more expensive than switching power supplies.
 These supplies deliver +15V, -15V, and +5V for use by the modules in your system.
 A power supply has 2 cables: 1 for the AC power input which connects to a Q102 or Q137 power module, and 1 for the DC power output which connects to the cabinet's wiring harness.
-Nylon connectors are used on the cables - see below.

-See the Power products
+See the Power products page for all the details.

 1/4 jack and plug

-6 pin Circular DIN Connectors for DC Power
+6 pin Circular DIN Connectors

-6 pin Circular DIN Connectors Pinout:
+6 pin Circular DIN Connectors

 Female 24AWG cable mount: AMP #6404416